Mikou2761210/NAudioExtend/README.md

     IExtendProvider initialProvider = new YourInitialProvider();

-    // Instantiate the StreamSwitchProvider with the initial provider var streamSwitchProvider = new StreamSwitchProvider(initialProvider);
+    // Instantiate the StreamSwitchProvider with the initial provider
+    // The provider passed to `StreamSwitchProvider()` must implement `IExtendProvider` to ensure seamless source switching and compatibility.
+    var streamSwitchProvider = new StreamSwitchProvider(initialProvider);

     // Create a WasapiOut instance with the desired configuration parameters